Skyscanner/backpack-android/CONTRIBUTING.md

 With `nvm`, use `nvm use` to set the correct Node version in your machine.

 To set up the Android environment, install Android Studio.
+Make sure that "Android SDK Command-line Tools (latest)" are installed as well (in Android SDK manager).
 Once installed, use the following commands to set up the Android SDK:

 ```
 echo "export ANDROID_HOME=\"$HOME/Library/Android/sdk\"" >> ~/.bash_profile